bennpham/FileCopyBackup/README.md

 LOAD SET allows you to load parameters from another text file into the program and it will change each setting for each valid parameters.
 Note:
 -	You can load a text file with random texts but it will still load as long as there is a valid parameter inside.
--	If a parameter contains invalid values, a warning will appear (see below) and none of your settings will be changed
+-	If a parameter contains invalid values, a warning will appear and none of your settings will be changed

 Editing Default.txt & Making Your Own Sets Manually
 ------------------------------------------------------